 Hello and Happy New Year MRL Readers!
 It’s Mindi, and I am happy to be back this month!
 Today I am sharing a Repurposed Storage Bench, but this one is special because…

 With all four apron pieces cut I drilled pocket holes into each end of the 1×2’s with my Kreg Jig, and proceeded to build.
 I attached them to my legs with wood glue and pocket hole screws.
-This gave me my bench base.
+This gave me my repurposed storage bench base.

 I set my dresser on top for a dry fit, and thought it looked too top heavy.
-I decided that the best way to fix that problem was to balance it out with a lower shelf.
+Then I decided that the best way to fix that problem was to balance it out with a lower shelf.